harshmore09/Maven-Toys/README.md

 Stockouts and overstock: Identify instances of stockouts or overstocking to optimize inventory ordering and minimize revenue loss.

 Conclusion:
 The Maven Toy Store Power BI report offers valuable insights into sales, profit, and inventory stock.
 By leveraging these insights, the store can make data-driven decisions to enhance sales, increase profitability, and optimize inventory management.
-Sharing this summary on LinkedIn will help showcase the store's commitment to data-driven decision-making and demonstrate its expertise in the toy retail industry.